 - On Dec.
 29, 2015, the province announced the designation of more than 100 properties as wilderness areas, nature reserves and parks.
 These designations mean that 12.26 per cent of Nova Scotia’s landmass is now protected.

-The Department of Natural Resources worked collaboratively with Nova Scotia Environment, consulted with municipalities, the Nova Scotia Mi’kmaq, community groups, industry, non-government organizations and hundreds of individuals.
+The Department of Lands and Forestry worked collaboratively with Nova Scotia Environment, consulted with municipalities, the Nova Scotia Mi’kmaq, community groups, industry, non-government organizations and hundreds of individuals.

 Please see the news release Province Reaches Land Protection Goal

 Learn more about the designations at Parks and Protected Areas

 - On August 27, 2015, The Department of Lands and Forestry announced a new Forest Biodiversity Science Advisory Committee to enhance the management of Nova Scotia’s Crown-owned woodlands.
 During quarterly meetings, the members will share knowledge and guidance as Nova Scotia moves to landscape scale management of Crown-owned lands.